eskoeleman/gRNA_environment/README.md

 - User-defined window of interest around the break-site (eg 4 kb) for which analysis will be performed.

 #### Output
-- Multiple tables, one for each characteristic, containing information for each gRNA from the input-file around the break site (long-format).
+- Multiple tables, one for each characteristic, containing information for each gRNA from the input-file around the break site (long format).
   - "1.DNaseI_hypersensitivity.txt"
   - "2.DAMID.txt"
   - "3.chromHMM_score.txt"